 The ritual was conducted by the Sem Priest dressed in leopard skin robes.
 It could also be performed by the son of the deceased wearing leopard skin robes.
 In a royal burials, this may have been one way for the son of the king to confirm that he was the heir and successor of his father.

 The ritual required the reading of numerous spells, and the sacrifice of a calf.
+Spells 21, 22 and 23 of the Book of the Dead refer specifically to this ritual.
 It also involved the use of a number of tools, including an arm shaped incense burner, a serpent headed blade, numerous amulets and the adze and peseskhaf.

 The adze (a cutting tool similar to an ax) was also used for planing and carving in carpentry, boat building and house building.
 It was originally made of stone (particularly basalt and diorite), but in later periods often had a metal blade, sometimes formed from meteoric iron.
 The image of an adze was the hieroglyph for the word stp meaning chosen.

 The peseshkaf was a spoon or fishtail shaped knife formed from a wide range of materials (including gold, carnelian, glass, obsidian and flint).
 It was used during childbirth to cut the umbilical cord (one of the goddesses associated with childbirth, Meskhenet, was sometimes depicted with a peseskhaf on her head) and so in a funerary context it helped the deceased to be reborn.
 An amulet in the form of a pesheskhaf knife was often included in burial goods along with small jars of natron and resin (which were used in the preparation of the mummy).